 What About Individual and Family Therapy?

-Clients participating in Intensive Outpatient with NorthStar Transitions participate in weekly individual and family therapy.
+Clients participating in Intensive Outpatient with NorthStar Transitions participate in individual therapy weekly and family therapy bi-monthly.

 Clients will be assigned an individual therapist and a family therapist and will schedule appointments with both at a convenient time.